 September 19 | 2:00pm to 4:00pm

 Farm and forest entrepreneurs are at the heart of the New England landscape and an integral part of what makes our region a quality place to live.
 Agriculture is not only vital to our heritage but an integral driver of our local economy.
-This session will focus on how we can ensure our farmers have the support they need from state and local farm policies and tax systems work for our farmers.
-We will highlight success stories in state level tax reform and policy management to encourage farm profitability and the continuation of the agricultural tradition in New England.
+This session will focus on how we can ensure our farmers have the support they need from state and local farm policies and direct services geared to support farm viability.
+We will highlight success stories in state level tax reform, farmland access, and other policies to encourage farm profitability and the continuation of the agricultural tradition in New England.

 September 20 | 9:00am to 11:00am